 - Gather evidence to support your claim.
 Get contact information from any witnesses who stop at the accident scene and information from any occupants in the other vehicle.
 Take note of traffic conditions, weather conditions, and road conditions.
 You should also note if you smell beer or liquor on the other driver or see bottles or cans in their vehicle.
 Finally, use your smartphone to take video or photos of the scene of the accident, license plates, and any visible bodily injury.

 - Seek medical treatment.
 It’s not uncommon for drunk driving accidents to lead to severe and sometimes deadly injuries that require anyone involved to go to the nearest emergency room in an ambulance.
-If you walked away from the accident and avoided medical treatment, you need to let a physician examine you.
+If you walked away from the accident and avoided medical treatment, you need to let a physician examine you within a day or two.
+It’s best for your health and well-being.
 Even something as simple as a headache or stomach pain can indicate a serious injury.
 Some accident injuries do not show symptoms for hours or days after an accident.
-It’s best for your health and well-being.
 Plus, your medical record supports your drunk driving accident claim.

 - File an insurance claim under your PIP policy.
 You need to file a claim with your auto insurance carrier as soon as possible, so your mandatory personal injury protection coverage kicks in to cover medical expenses and lost wages.
 Receiving money from the drunk driver’s insurance company could take months or years, so your PIP coverage will help get some money in your hands in the interim.